tfmalt/cloudflare-ddns-updater/README.md

 # cloudflare-ddns-updater

 A simple script to update dynamic DNS records through [cloudflare](https://www.cloudflare.com).
+Provided in case anyone finds it useful.

 To use it you have to have an account with cloudflare and use them as your DNS provider.
 The script is written in node.js and tested with node.js 7.4